mayank-0407/Hashnode-Github/clf0qdw7200u4j9nvdbjx2wnj.md

 In the example above, we have created a User object with the username, email, and password fields.

-1. ### Generate Verification Token:
+### Generate Verification Token:

 Next, we need to generate a verification token.
-We can use the Django's built-in token generator to generate the token.
+We can use Django's built-in token generator to generate the token.
 Here's an example:

 ```python
 from django.contrib.auth.tokens import default_token_generator